 Best Laminate Flooring Underlayment Tips for Concrete

 Most people who are looking to lay laminate floors are mostly concerned with the color of the floor itself.
-But consider this...your flooring is important both on the laminate you install and the underlayment underneath the laminate itself.
+But you need to remember that flooring is important both on the laminate you install and the underlayment underneath the laminate itself.
 You want to create the best conditions for both what is visible and above the surface and what can't be seen.
 So before you actually get to installing the laminate floor, you will want to judge the flooring or sub floor beneath where you intend to lay.
 In this short article, I intend to give you some laminate flooring underlayment tips to help you lay the best floor possible.

 Your subfloor could be a concrete slab or it could be wood boards.
 If you are laying a floating hardwood floor then you can pretty much ignore it as most floating floors can lay over ceramic, tile or other flooring.
 You will also need to get a moisture measurement before you lay an underlayment because although most laminate floors can handle more moisture than most floor, high moisture underneath can pretty much ruin an installation.